DrakirL/DrakirL.github.io/p10/rules/combat.md

 <br><br>

 **Spell Action** <br>
-Begin casting a Spell you know.
+Begin to cast a Spell you have some access to.
 Casting a Spell requires you putting your whole body into it.
 It is loud, clear, and obvious when a Spell is cast (and often also what spell it is). <br>
 If the Spell requires more than 1 Action to cast, doing so is Distracting.
 If the casting time is even longer (Minute = 10 rounds, Hour = 600 rounds), it requires all of your actions *every round* that entire time.
 <br><br>